Curriculum

 - Fulfill all financial obligations to the program.

-FSCJ Degree-seeking students must complete the above requirements plus:
+FSCJ degree-seeking students must complete the above requirements plus:

-- By the end of the program, FSCJ degree-seeking students must complete all of the requirements to receive an Associates of Science – Radiography from Florida State College at Jacksonville (FSCJ).
+- By the end of the program, FSCJ degree-seeking students must complete all of the requirements to receive an Associate of Science – Radiography from Florida State College at Jacksonville (FSCJ).
 (Program 2254: Associate in Science (A.S.) in Radiography (Degree Completion))

 Failure to obtain at least an associate degree by the end of the program will prohibit eligibility to sit for the ARRT Exam.
 Passing the ARRT Exam is required to work as a professional radiographer.
 It is the student's responsibility to work with FSCJ to ensure all requirements are met for the degree.